 Feedback from our readers is always welcome.
-Let us know what you think about this book-what you liked or disliked.
-Reader feedback is important for us as it helps us develop titles that you will really get the most out of.
+Let us know what you think about this book - what you liked or may have disliked.
+Reader feedback is important for us to develop titles that you really get the most out of.

-To send us general feedback, simply e-mail feedback@packtpub.com, and mention the book's title in the subject of your message.
+To send us general feedback, simply send an e-mail to feedback@packtpub.com, and mention the book title via the subject of your message.